berniebear/trec_is/README.md

 - Retrain skip-thought on additional data
 - Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)

-### Apr 26 Discussion
+### May 7 Discussion

-Junpei:

-- Get event-wise result for random forest and XGBoost
-- Get ensemble result (use **Weighted Majority Algorithm** as a simple baseline)
+- Wait for 2019 test as well as metric release and adjust the model
 - Image feature
 - BERT use CLS and multi-layer
 - Neural models

+### Apr 26 Discussion

+Junpei:

+- [done] Get event-wise result for random forest and XGBoost
+- [done] Get ensemble result (use **Weighted Majority Algorithm** as a simple baseline)

 ### Apr18 Discussion